 Hebrews 10:25 says we are not to “forsake the assembling of ourselves together.”
 New Christians need fellowship for growth and encouragement.
 We also become like those we are around (1 Corinthians 15:33 and Proverbs 13:20).
 Don’t just tell them to go to church, offer to pick them up and take them to church with you.

-- Follow Jesus in baptism.
-Talk to them about baptism.
+- Follow Jesus in water baptism.
+Talk to them about getting baptism.
 It’s important they realize they were saved the moment they called on the Lord.

 Baptism doesn’t save us, but it is an act of public confession of our faith in Christ.
-That we have died, been buried, and risen with Him to walk a new life (Romans 6:3-4).
+It symbolizes that we have died, been buried, and risen together with Him to walk a new life with Christ (Romans 6:3-4).

 Recommended resource: Simply Christian: Why Christianity Makes Sense